-On a weekly basis I'll get between 2-5 emails and messages from friends in Australia who are visiting New York, asking about things to do and how to do them.
+On a weekly basis I'll get a bunch of emails and messages from friends in Australia who are visiting New York asking about things to do and how to do them.
 I end up sending a roughly varying version of the same email each time, so here it all is as one post for you to peruse at your leisure.
 It's simple and to the point.
 Sorry if it sounds snarky... it's just New Yorker-y!

 So.
 Here are a few things that'll make your trip easier: